cloudevents/spec/CONTRIBUTING.md

 Each PR must be signed per the following section.

+### Assigning and Owning work

+If you want to own and work on an issue, add a comment or “#dibs” it asking about ownership.
+A maintainer will then add the Assigned label and modify the first comment in the issue to include `Assigned to: @person`

 ### Sign your work

 The sign-off is a simple line at the end of the explanation for the patch.
 Your